 Enable the IM column store by specifying its size.

 For the Database In-Memory Base Level, perform additional configuration.

 For the Database In-Memory Base Level only, the

 For the In-Memory Free Tier only, perform additional configuration.

 Specify tables (internal or external), columns (nonvirtual or virtual), tablespaces, or materialized views for population into the IM column store.

-Optionally, create Automatic Data Optimization (ADO) policies to set
+Optionally, create Automatic Data Optimization (ADO)

 For example, a policy can evict the

 Optionally, configure Automatic In-Memory to evict cold segments to ensure that the working data set is always populated

 For example, a populate job only loads half a table